marchaumann/Carousel/README.md

 * [X] User can log out

 The following **optional** features are implemented:
+* [X] Photo tiles move, scale, and rotate with scrolling
 * [X] When the keyboard is visible, if the user pulls down on the scrollview, it will dismiss the keyboard.
 * [ ] On sign in form appear, scale the form up and fade it in.
 * [ ] Create a Dropbox flow